chaaz/versio/docs/reference.md

-If you don't have an agent set up, or if your agent is unable to negotiate credentials, you can set the environment variables `GITHUB_USER` and `GITHUB_TOKEN` to use more traditional user/password authorization.
-Note that the `GITHUB_TOKEN` can be the github password for this user, or (suggested) an access token generated for this user and appropriately scoped for versio operations.
+If you don't have an agent set up, or if your agent is unable to negotiate credentials, you can set the environment variables `GITHUB_USER` and `GITHUB_TOKEN` to use more traditional user/password authorization. `GITHUB_TOKEN` can be the github password for this user, or (suggested) an access token generated for this user and appropriately scoped for versio operations.

 ### GitHub API
 [GitHub API]: #github-api